 Information for Guests Needing Special Assistance

-The Frank Lloyd Wright Preservation Trust offers a variety of services to guests needing special assistance.
+The Frank Lloyd Wright Trust offers a variety of services to guests needing special assistance.
 Guests with special requests and needs should contact Guest Relations at 312.994.4000 prior to the day of their visit.
 Groups with special needs should discuss their needs with the Group Tours office at 312.994.4040 when scheduling their visit.

 The Walking Tour of the Frank Lloyd Wright Historic District (Oak Park), the Historic Neighbors Self-guided Audio Tour (Hyde Park), The Rookery Tour (downtown Chicago), and Unity Temple Guided and Self-Guided Tours (Oak Park) are handicapped accessible.